davidpomerenke/while-quine/README.md

 ## Contributing

-It would be cool if you could clone the project, run it for a few hours or days, and submit a pull request with your results :)
+It would be cool if you could clone or install the project, run it for a few hours or days, and submit a pull request with your results :)

 If you actually find the Quine with this program, you can collect 2.5£ reward from me.
 This presupposes that you do not before me claim the original 5£ reward set out by a certain undisclosed person.